Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/addition_subtraction.md

 # Addition/Subtraction
 <div style="text-align: justify">
-Here, the method is called from an initial matrix, with the second matrix supplied as an argument.
-Then I simply loop over the rows of each matrix, each time looping over the elements of those rows (i.e. the columns), summing them and appending them to an added_rows variable.
+<p>Here, the method is called from an initial matrix, with the second
+matrix supplied as an argument.
+Then I simply loop over the rows of each matrix, each time looping over the elements of those rows (i.e. the columns), summing them and appending them to an added_rows variable.</p>
 </div>

 {% highlight python %}